What Can I Feed My Caterpillar

 1. Always Provide Fresh Food

 Caterpillars need a constant supply of fresh, clean food to fuel their rapid growth.
-Replace the leaves in their enclosure at least once a day, or more often if they become dry or wilted.
+Which means replace the leaves in their enclosure at least once a day, or more often if they become dry or wilted.
 This ensures that the caterpillars have access to nutritious food and prevents the buildup of mold or bacteria.

 To keep the leaves fresh, you can place them in a small container with water, as mentioned earlier.
 Be sure to cover the opening of the container with a lid or plastic wrap to prevent the caterpillars from falling in and drowning.
 Alternatively, you can mist the leaves regularly with water to keep them hydrated.